mishoo/UglifyJS/README.md

 - `hoist_funs` -- hoist function declarations

+- `reorder_funs` -- rearrange function declarations in order of increasing complexity.
+This has no effect on size before gzip, but often reduces size after gzip.

 - `hoist_vars` (default: false) -- hoist `var` declarations (this is `false` by default because it seems to increase the size of the output in general)